The way you treat your body when you’re younger will impact your lifestyle as you age.

 It’s never too late to begin a healthy lifestyle.
 Here are some easy suggestions:

-• Search your smartphone for a fitness app that tracks your steps.
+- Search your smartphone for a fitness app that tracks your steps.
 It’ll help you become more conscientious of your daily physical movement.

-• Commit to walking daily.
+- Commit to walking daily.
 Start with 15-minute walks and gradually increase to an hour.

-• Get sufficient sleep.
+- Get sufficient sleep.
 It’s easy to overeat when you’re not well-rested.
 It’s easy to skip physical activity when you’re tired.
 Your body needs adequate sleep to rejuvenate.

 It’s easy to take your health for granted when you’re young and active.
-However, as you age your body begins wearing down.
+However, as you age, your body begins wearing down.

 Some health changes may be genetic.
 Some may be directly related to how you treated your body when you were younger.

-If you envision an active retirement, then be proactive about your health.
 Take time now to develop habits that will help you remain healthy as you age.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, retirement plans.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
 Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”